jeffreysorgen/golf-club-sensors/implementation.md

 -

 ## To do:
-- Show the IDE code
+- **Implement the Timeout state** (see calcs defined above)
+- **Set up device precisely as described on this page**
-- Determine if the `.ino` file should be in the repo or instead just described here
+- Paste the `.ino` file here in the CODE section
-  - _Paste it here for expediency_
-- Show the Serial Monitor display for example (_image needed_)
+- **Screenshot** the Serial Monitor display for an example
 - **Describe** the functionality of the Ready/Resting/Timeout states
-- **Implement the Timeout state**
-- **Set up device precisely as described here**
-- **Thoroughly documented**
-- AND FINALLY, verify that what's in the [Conclusion](#conclusion) is actually accomplished and true
+- AND FINALLY, **verify** that what's in the [Conclusion](#conclusion) is actually accomplished and true
 - The all-inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved. (_send to to-do page_)
 #
-#### Rearrange this page:
+### Sections of this page:
-- First part is assembling the device on the stick.
+- First part is assembling the device on the stick. (done)
-- Second part is the Arduino IDE.
+- Second part is the Arduino IDE. (in progress, paste code)
-- Third, make the monitor show "Ready" state.
+- Third, make the monitor show "Ready" state. (get screenshot)
-- Finally, because of the clarity of the section so far, that's the end of this page.
+- Finally, because of the clarity of the section so far, that's the end of this page. (until BLE is fully written)
 #
 ## Conclusion:
-This page was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
+This page/section was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
 The goal was to basically create on/off states, accomplished here by using thresholds for the Ready/Resting/Timeout states.

-Before moving forward to **BLE** (and then to the _nRF Connect SDK_ and the Gyroscope), it's important that the Sketch has been created 100% as planned, the code documented, and the resulting Serial Monitor screen shown for an example.
+Before moving forward to **BLE** section, it's important that the Sketch has been created 100% as planned, the code documented, and the resulting Serial Monitor screen shown as an example.

 #### This phase is done when I can show the expected results:
 - Holding the golf club in the ready position shows all the readings streaming through (acc readings for now)
-- Swinging the club around won't put it into a Resting state if it's not really meant to be, because thresholds have been set up to prevent it from happening
+- Swinging the club around won't put it into a Resting state if it's not really meant to be there, because thresholds have been set up to prevent it from happening
-- But once it has been put in Resting state, it changes to the Timeout state and then checks for a state change only every 30 seconds
+- But once it gets to the Resting state, it changes to the Timeout state and then checks for a state change only every 30 seconds
 - When it finds the Ready state again, the process repeats!

 # [NEXT STEPS -->](activity.md)